-The Bennington MFA Writing Seminars is now accepting applications for our new dual-genre degree option.
-Students entering in the January 2014 term and current students who meet the criteria below are eligible to apply.
+The Bennington MFA Writing Seminars is now accepting applications for our dual-genre option.
+New applicants and current students who meet the criteria below are eligible to apply.

 The dual-genre option is a five-term program of study reserved for students who are judged advanced enough in two genres to produce a satisfactory thesis that includes work from both genres.
 Students will study three terms in the major genre and two terms in the minor genre.
 Dual-genre students are not required to produce more writing or submit more packets per term than single-genre students.